donutfarian/drumutation/README.md

 * `--nsub 4`: The subdivision of each beat (pulse) is 4, i.e., 16th notes
 * `--nbeat 2`: Find all two beat permutations (eight 16th notes)
-* `--sticking RL sn sn`: Permutate the snare (sn) with R and L hand sticking combinations
+* `--sticking RL sn sn`: Permute the snare (sn) with R and L hand sticking combinations

 There are 256 possible two bar patterns.
 Drumutation outputs [LilyPond][1] sheet music that can be rendered using